redwoodjs/redwood/packages/storage/README.md

   id,
   input,
 }) => {
-  const processedInput = await uploadsProcessors.processProfileUploads(input)
+  const processedInput = await saveFiles.forProfile(input)

   // This becomes a string 👇
   // The configuration on where it was saved is passed when we setup uploads in src/lib/uploads.ts